SYNC 2021 Calendar

 MERCY

-Four days after the Day of Atonement is the biblical festival of "roughing it"--living in very simple huts for a week to remember what life was like for Israel in the wilderness, before God gave them the Promised Land.
+Four days after the Day of Atonement is the biblical festival of "roughing it"--living in very simple huts for a week to remember what life was like for Israel in the wilderness after they were freed from Egypt but before God gave them the Promised Land.
 SYNC uses this festival to remind followers of Jesus that we are pilgrims on this earth, roughing it, looking forward to the inheritance that Christ will give us when he returns.

-(SYNC does not celebrate Halloween, the night before All Martyrs Day, at all.
-Current Halloween celebrations have nothing to do with honoring the memories of the heroes of the faith.
-Like Mardi Gras, Halloween is an originally Christian festival that has been corrupted into its present form that has no meaning or evil meaning.)
+Halloween, the night before All Martyrs Day, should be an evening to remember those who gave their lives for their faith.
+Like Mardi Gras, Halloween is an originally Christian festival that has been corrupted into its present popular form, which has nothing sacred about it.

 VISION